JHU Parkinson's Pals Logo Johns Hopkins University

 • Build community: We address the psychosocial disruptions in the form of demoralization, loneliness, social isolation that often go undiagnosed and untreated throughout their treatment journey.

 • Nationwide outreach: We are a part of a growing network of Parkinson's Pals organizations at universities across the United States.
-Learn more at here..
+Learn more here.

 Parkinson's Disease Statistics